What does a grade represent in PBL?

 - An IEP is a legal document indicating necessary accommodations or modifications and will be followed as students work toward grade level proficiency.

-- Determined by the IEP team including the general education teachers
+- Accommodations are determined by the IEP team, including the general education teachers.

 How should monitoring progress on IEP goals be aligned to growth and proficiency on standards?